tikv/community/GOVERNANCE-stage.md

 #### Maintainers

 The maintainers consist group of active committers that moderate the discussion, manage the project release, and proposes new committers or maintainers.
 Potential candidates are usually proposed via an internal discussion among maintainers, followed by a consensus approval, i.e. a concrete number of approvals, and no vetoes.
 Any veto must be accompanied by reasoning.
-Maintainers should serve the community by upholding the community practices and guidelines TiDB a better community for everyone.
+Maintainers should serve the community by upholding the community practices and guidelines TiKV a better community for everyone.
 Maintainers  should nominate new reviewer, committers and maintainers, and should also strive to only nominate new candidates outside of their own organization.

 Membership of the maintainers is by invitation only and must be approved by a consensus of the maintainers.
 A maintainer is considered emeritus by their own declaration.
 An emeritus member may request reinstatement to the maintainers, which will be sufficient to restore him or her to active maintainers.